AnnabelYates/Danny-s-Diner-EDA/README.md

 <img width="1653" height="200" alt="image" src="https://github.com/user-attachments/assets/301e8589-2da9-4971-b743-bf3b0f5890aa" />

 2) Use SQL queries to answer a series of 10 questions the owner of Danny's Diner has presented.

+3) Create a dataset friendly for employee use with the spreadsheet software Excel.

 ## Skills:

 #### SQL:

 creating schemas and data tables, basic queries, JOINs, SUMs

+#### SQL:

+tables, data entry

 ## Results and Business Recommendations: